 Fun Facts About P.F.
 Chang's Lettuce Wraps

-One of his regular patrons, Paul Fleming, the co-owner of Ruth Chris Steakhouse, convinced Philip to open up a restaurant specializing in Asian cuisine.
+One of his regular patrons, Paul Fleming, the co-owner of Ruth Chris Steakhouse, convinced Philip to open a restaurant specializing in Asian cuisine.

 And the rest is history.

-Frequently Asked Questions About Chicken Lettuce Wraps
+Frequently Asked Questions

 While the ground chicken mixture may be frozen, some of its flavors will be lost, for this reason, I will not recommend freezing any of the leftovers.
 And lettuce leaves don't stand up well to freezing.

-Other Chicken Recipes You May Like
+Other Chicken Recipes

-📖 Recipe Card
+📖 Recipe

 Ingredients